larryhastings/vec/README.md

 *Note:* technically, there is no "cross product" defined for 2-dimensional vectors.
-In actuality this returns the "perpendicular dot product", or "perp dot product", of the two vectors, because that's what people actually want when they ask for the "cross product" of two 2D vectors.
+In actuality this returns the "perpendicular dot product", or "perp dot product", of the two vectors, because that's what people usually mean when they say they want the "cross product" of two 2D vectors.

 </p></dd></dl>